Columbus Commingled Assets Attorneys

-If you are facing a divorce with serious issues regarding the disposition of commingled assets, an experienced attorney at the Columbus Law Offices of William L. Geary has the experience and detailed understanding of the law to act as a powerful advocate for your position.
+If you are facing a divorce with serious issues regarding the disposition of commingled assets, an experienced Columbus attorney at the Law Offices of William L. Geary has the skills and detailed understanding of the law needed to act as a powerful advocate for your position.

-Contact us today to schedule a frank discussion of your case with an experienced Ohio divorce and commingled assets attorney.
+Contact us today to schedule a frank discussion of your case with an experienced divorce and commingled assets attorney in Columbus.